Lahore Zoo: Waterfowl Lake

 Located south of the Fancy Aviary, this lake houses various species of waterfowl and wading birds.
 It consists of four islands with some of the oldest trees in the zoo.
 Located adjacent to the enclosure is a banyan tree that is reported to be over 400 years old.
 Species housed in this part of the zoo include black swans, Muscovy ducks, lesser flamingos and Dalmatian pelicans.
 Located nearby is a small enclosure housing a pair of wild boars.

 Reptile House

 This building houses most of the zoo's reptiles, including Indian cobras, Sindh kraits, saw-scaled vipers and Indian pythons.
 The Reptile House was renovated in 2006, providing better ventilation to the exhibits and air conditioning for the animals.
-Other animals housed include guinea pigs.
 A small taxidermy museum, displaying various species of animals that previously lived at the zoo, is also present in the building.
+This visit is separately charged and the enclosures are in a dirty condition.

 Walk-through Aviary

 Located directly east of the Reptile House, the three-domed walk-through aviary is relatively new construction.
 Entry to the aviary is not included in general admission ticket of the zoo.
 Species housed in this enclosure include various species of pheasants, Indian peafowl and demoiselle cranes.
 As of 2015 the Walk-through Aviary was not open to the public.